alfitz/alfitz.github.io/_posts/2019-01-20-where-everybody-knows-your-name.md

 ### I Know Her

 After *Friends*, I decided to move beyond TV.
-What happens when an individual person suddenly jumps into the public sphere, such as a new musician enjoying the success of their first album?
+What happens to the naming statistics when a famous person suddenly jumps into the public sphere, such as a new musical artist who releases a hit first album?

-With my head still in the 90s, I chose to look at Mariah Carey.
-The first CD my sisters and I ever had was her record *Daydream*, and we spent hours rollerblading in the basement while listening to *Fantasy*.
+Mariah Carey has been everything for almost two decades.
+While the rest of us slobs have succumbed to the throes of aging, Mariah still looks so flawless that it would be unsurprising to find out there is a portrait hiding in the back of that unforgettable *Cribs* closet.

 The origin of the name Mariah surprised me.
 [The name seems to come from an anglicization of Maria](https://en.wikipedia.org/wiki/Mariah_(given_name)).
 Given that information, I would expect that the name was seldom given before the apparently-ageless superstar Mariah Carey burst onto the airwaves.